aptos-labs/developer-docs/docs/nodes/full-node/network-identity-fullnode.md

     --output-file peer-info.yaml
 ```

-which will produce the following output:
+This command will output the public identity information for your PFN to a file `peer-info.yaml`.
+For example:

 ```json
 {